 Big Supply Chain Disruptions

 The fact that China, the world’s leading producer of industrial goods, was the first one to feel the coronavirus impact made this an inevitability.
 And these interruptions are only bound to continue the more the virus spreads to other countries that play key roles in maintaining these supply chains.
 Not only delays should be expected but possible shortages, too.

 Tech startups suffer, in particular, from delays in soft supply chains that can lead to poor performance in fundamental aspects such as contracting, data acquisition, among others.
 Companies who rely more on outsourcing (and they are a lot) may also see vulnerabilities in properly rendering crucial tasks, not least of which is customer service.

 Defend Your Tech Firms from Coronavirus Outbreak!

-We at DCI are more than willing to help startups gain a strong, stable footing to better weather the storm of this coronavirus outbreak.
+As the best startup app development company, we are more than willing to help startups gain a strong, stable footing to better weather the storm of this coronavirus outbreak.
 We can discuss and demonstrate to you all the solutions we mentioned here.

 Steps CEOs Should Consider Taking

 - Accept that solid operational and financial palliative solutions have to be conceptualized and implemented as soon as possible to lessen the coronavirus impact and stabilize productivity.